alvarogonzalezsotillo/remote-markers/README.md

 remote-markers
 ==============

 Experimental fork of Markers for Android (https://code.google.com/p/markers-for-android/).
-It adds features for share the current drawing.
+It adds features to share the current drawing.

 The following share methods are planned: